Why Choose Us for Liver Transplant

 State-of-the-art facilities

-After your child's liver transplant, he will be cared for in CHOP’s Pediatric Intensive Care Unit (PICU), one of the nation's largest and best-equipped PICUs.
-The unit's highly experienced critical care staff is specifically trained in the care of transplant patients — as well as a variety of other critically ill children — and works closely with the transplant team on its daily rounds.
+After your child's liver transplant, they will be cared for in CHOP’s Pediatric Intensive Care Unit (PICU), one of the nation's largest and best-equipped PICUs.
+The unit's highly experienced critical care staff is specifically trained to care for transplant patients and works closely with the transplant team on its daily rounds.

-When it’s time to leave the PICU, your child will be transferred to a medical/surgical unit, where the nursing staff also has special training in care for patients who have received a liver transplant.
-Our specialists will also consult with your child's pediatrician or family doctor regularly and update him or her on your child's progress.
+When it’s time to leave the PICU, your child will be transferred to a medical/surgical unit, where the nursing staff also has special training to care for patients who have received a liver transplant.
+Our specialists will also consult with your child's pediatrician or family doctor regularly and update them on your child's progress.

 Family-centered care

-Each Liver Transplant Program staff member knows this is a difficult time for your family.
-While we can't ease all the emotional stress you're under, we'll do all we can to help you cope.
+Each staff member in the Liver Transplant Program knows this is a difficult time for your family.
+While we can't erase all the emotional stress you're under, we will do all we can to help you cope.
 We know that clear communication about your child's illness and progress is especially important, so we make this a priority.

 We can also help you address practical matters, such as dealing with the financial issues related to transplant and follow-up care.
 If you have any concerns about your child's care, please don't hesitate to ask any transplant team member.